Aditri-R/Aditri-R/README.md

 I'm a B.Tech student in **Electronics & Communication Engineering (Data Science)** at **SRM Institute of Science and Technology**.

-I enjoy working where **AI, data, and design intersect**—building products that solve real problems through intelligent systems and intuitive interfaces.
+I enjoy working where **AI, data, and design intersect**, building products that solve real problems through intelligent systems and intuitive interfaces.
 From computer vision applications to analytics dashboards and end-to-end UI/UX designs, I'm always looking for opportunities to learn by creating.

 ---